-Introduction to Oil Painting: Working from the Photograph (Indirect Methods)
+Introduction to Oil Painting: Glass and Fabric (Indirect Methods)

 River Rock Studios in Greenville, SC

-Discover the exciting and unique properties of oil painting in this introductory course designed for beginners and enthusiasts alike as we transform a reference photo into a compelling painting.
+Discover the exciting and unique properties of oil painting in this oil painting class designed for beginners and enthusiasts alike as we create a traditional still life painting.
 Students will be introduced to traditional indirect painting techniques, taking a painting from a grisaille (monochromatic underpainting) through glazing and scumbling, to a finished work.
 Students will leave with a painting, as well as a basic understanding of this oil painting technique, composition, and color theory.

 What You'll Learn: